gakimball/load-whatever/README.md

 Load and parse the value of a file.
 It can be:

-- A JavaScript with `module.exports`.
+- A JavaScript file with `module.exports`.
+  - If the value is a function, the function is executed, and the return value is used.
 - A JSON file.
 - A YAML file.
 - A CSON file.